axemonkey/blog.clivemurray.com/src/pages/guitars.md

 ![Ibanez RG750PN](/public/images/2014/Mar/ibanez_rg750pn-1.jpg)

 Now, [this](http://ibanez.wikia.com/wiki/RG750) was a fantastic machine, and one of my longest serving guitars.
 I discovered it on the wall of [Macari’s](http://www.macaris.co.uk/) in Charing Cross Road.
 It was out of place as that shop is generally filled with more traditional guitars like Strats and Teles and also acoustics, banjos and ukeleles and the like.
-I was out with mate Ian, who was doing well financially at a time when I wasn’t.
+I was out with my guitar brother, who was doing well financially at a time when I wasn’t.
 He actually lent me the money to buy this guitar on the day and... well, I never did get round to paying him back.
 It was my main guitar for many years, having switched the humbuckers for a [DiMarzio](http://www.dimarzio.com/)[Humbucker From Hell](http://www.dimarzio.com/pickups/humbuckers/humbucker-hell) in the neck and a [FRED](http://www.dimarzio.com/pickups/humbuckers/fred) in the bridge, and it served me so well for ages.
 The only reason I let this go was... well, I needed money to buy an engagement ring.
 Personally I think that was a valid reason, but by god was it hard to let go of this one.
-Also, I still owe Ian a guitar.
+Also, I still owe my brother a guitar.

 ### Ibanez PGM30